nkabbara/nkabbara.github.io/books/internal-time.md

 ## TL;DR

 If my lifestyle doesn't require that I get up at a specific time, then maintaining a shifted schedule is perfectly fine as long as it's stable and regular to get all the other inner clocks aligned.
+Which means some degree of entrainment is necessary.

 Midsleep[^1] and sleep length are independent of each other.
 Oversleeping or under sleeping are not what's being discussed here.
-Currently, I need around 8 hours.
+Each person requires a different amount of sleep on average.

 If I want to maintain a social[^4] clock and sun clock friendly schedule without using an alarm, I have to expose myself daily to ample natural light as early (inner clock early) as possible for as long as possible.
-After dusk, avoid blue light completely.
-Same for resetting a late schedule if needed[^5].
+After innder dusk, avoid blue light as much as possible.
+Even little things such as refrigerator light and bulbs with blue light.
+Same technique applies for resetting a late schedule if needed[^5][^6].

 [^4]: social as in work, or activities with non late chronotypes.
 [^5]: I've tested on a [camping trip](/camping-sierra-de-la-ventana) recently and it actually worked!
+[^6]: It's much harder to apply this at night, especually when living in a big city.

 ## Full Version